monkeyatcomputer/monkeyatcomputer.github.io/README.md

 The following directories and their contents are copyright Tristan Griffiths.
 You may not reuse anything therein without my permission:

 * \_posts/
-* \_pages/
 * assets/img/

-All other directories and files are MIT Licensed.
+All other directories and files are published under the [MIT License](LICENSE).
 Feel free to use the HTML and CSS as you please.
 If you do use them, a link back to https://github.com/monkeyatcomputer/ would be appreciated, but is not required.

 ![Jekyll Deploy](https://github.com/monkeyatcomputer/monkeyatcomputer.github.io/workflows/Jekyll%20Deploy/badge.svg?branch=master)